Maple Dijon Mustard Dressing

 - Oil: Extra virgin olive oil is always the best for dressings as it has a nice rounded flavor.
 Regular olive oil or avocado oil can both be used too.

 - Apple cider vinegar: The tang of the apple cider vinegar helps to balance out the sweetness of the maple.
-White wine vinegar or rice wine vinegar will both work great as well.
+White or red wine vinegar or rice wine vinegar will both work great as well.

 - Maple syrup: Use a natural maple syrup, and preferably grade A for the best flavor.